kapis/kapis/README.md

+---
+layout: page
+title: Nikolai Pismennyi
-# Nikolai Pismennyi's Personal Page
+tagline: Personal Page
+#description: Minimal tutorial on making a simple website with GitHub Pages
+---

 ## About Me
 Hi, I'm Nikolai Pismennyi!
 I'm a Data Scientist / Machine Learning Engineer.
 I have over 3 years of production experience with ML and LLMs in Python.
 My skills include both modern LLM stack and classical ML (focusing on time-series forecasting).
 Strong SQL skills, and good familiarity with Spark.